lucasheck/lucasheck/README.md

 ### Hi there 👋 My name is Lucas and I'm a Web developer.

-I'm actually working with front-end and studying React, React-Native and Typescript.
+I'm currently studying to become a Full Stack Developer learning React, Node, Typescript languages.

+Feel free to contact me at <a href="mailto:lucasheck23@gmail.com">lucasheck23@gmail.com</a>

 ##